 The University of Iowa's wireless data networking service allows authorized users to access computing resources from mobile computing devices via radio waves in the ISM and UNII bands.
-In order to ensure the success of this service, the University of Iowa needs the cooperation of the Iowa needs t of its community members in minimizing the number of devices that can cause interference and service disruption.
+In order to ensure the success of this service, the University of Iowa needs the cooperation of all of its community members in minimizing the number of devices that can cause interference and service disruption.